jslefche/sem_book/docs/03-Local_estimation.md

 _Our second rule of the d-sep test is:  conditioning variables consist of only those variables *immediate* to the two variables whose independence is being evaluated._

 In other words, we assume that the effects of any other downstream variables are captured in the variance contributed by the immediate ancestors, and we can therefore ignore them.
-Upstream variables (those occuring later in the path diagram) are never considered as conditioning variables, for the obvious reason that they have no directed effect on the preceding variables.
+Upstream variables (those occurring later in the path diagram *beyond* both variables included in the claim) are never considered as conditioning variables, for the obvious reason that causes cannot precede effects.

 For the claim $y1 -> y3$ above, there are now two conditioning variables: $y2$ (on $y3$) and also $x1$ (on $y1$).
 So the final independence claim would be: $y1 | y3 (x1, y1)$.
+Note that the effect of $y1$ on $y2$ is not included, because it is too ancestral.

 The full basis set for this diagram would then be: